UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2021-02-24-Intune-Logs-SMB.md

 ![smb7]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2021-02-24-SMB/SMB7.png)

-Fill out the rest of configurations and you are ready!
+Complete the rest of configuration and you are ready!
 To access uploaded logs just map this file share on your device 😎

 ![smb8]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2021-02-24-SMB/SMB8.png)